-What year groups can enter the Concern Primary Debates?
+What classes can enter the Concern Primary Debates?

-The Concern Primary Debates is suitable for Senior Primary (4th- 6th class).
+The Concern Primary Debates is most suitable for senior primary students (5th-6th class).
+However students from 3rd to 4th class are often involved, particularly in smaller schools.

 How many teams can I enter?